Flying Grasshopper, AKA "Richard Pryor Route"

 Good climbing with some weird moves.
 Can be a single pitch but to reduce rope drag it is best to break into two.
 Protectet the traverse for your second.

 Start up the obvious crack on right of McBride's Mind.
 Move left and rebelay.
-Then zig zag up the easiest line and angle left toward the Crazy Alice rap station.
+Then zig zag up, pick your pleasure.
+Rap from Crazy Alice station.

 Gear and chain anchor.

 This route was named 'Flying Grasshopper' originally with three starts and three finishes.

 Alternate routes and ratings

 Three starts and three finishes.
 So you can pick one that suits your skill level.

 Start A: (5.8) Jam the fist crack right of "Mcbride's Mind" up onto a ledge.

 Start B: (5.7) Take a short corner leading into a small chimney ten feet right of the fist crack.

 Start C: (5.8) Mantle up a series of overhanging blocks to the right of the chimney.